-Last night on Instagram stories, I did a quick question and answer series on intermittent fasting.
-As you know I released an Intermittent Fasting Mini Guide this week and wanted to answer your follow up questions.
-I saved that to my highlights HERE in case you’re interested.
-I wanted to recap your most common questions with a blog post so you could refer back to it.
+I did a quick Instagram question and answer series on intermittent fasting.
+As you know I have an Intermittent Fasting Mini Guide which breaks down e-v-e-r-y-t-h-i-n-g from the all the benefits to full day of eating samples with meal timing and even a transition schedule to get into IF.
+I wanted to answer your follow up questions in a blog post so you could refer back to it.

 Before I jump into the commonly asked follow up questions, I want to just make a few quick points.